-In 1879 Daniel Burr Budd, the original holder of the “67” brand, and Hugh McKay settled on lands adjacent to the Swan and Leifer homesteads.
-Later in 1885, Budd would sell his stake in the operations to his partner McKay.
-Budd went on to become the founder of Big Piney.
-Growth continued for the Swan and Leifer ranching operations until 1889 when a vicious winter storm swept through the Green River Valley decimating more than half of the existing livestock.
-In the wake of the event Swan, Leifer and the other cattlemen in the valley turned to hay farming to produce stores for future harsh winter events.
-In 1895, the Leifer’s Circle Ranch was sold to James Mickelson who continued to expand and prosper until his death from stomach cancer in 1921.
-At the time of his death the Circle Ranch was the largest in the state with 20,000 acres of land and 6,000 head of cattle.
-After James’ death the ranch was run by his wife Mildred who later partitioned allotments out to her children.
-Later, the Circle Ranch was acquired by Bob and Mildred Miller.
-The Millers and their successors established the Miller Land & Livestock Company which is the contemporary holder and Grantor of the 67 Ranch (Home Place) conservation easement.
+Swan and Leifer’s homestead neighbors Daniel Burr Budd and Hugh McKay settled on the land in 1879.
+Budd would leave to found the town of Big Piney, Wyoming, selling his stake in the operations to his partner McKay.
+Growth continued for the Swan and Leifer ranching operations until 1889 when a vicious winter storm swept through the Green River Valley decimating more than half of their existing livestock.
+In the wake of the storm, Swan, Leifer, and many cattlemen in the valley turned to hay farming to produce stores for future harsh winters.
+In 1895, the Leifer’s sold their ranch to James Mickelson.
+At the time of Mickelson’s death in 1921, the ranch was the largest in the state with 20,000 acres of land and 6,000 head of cattle.